 One of the ways on how you can prevent your security cameras from being stolen is through the installation of wireless continous recording security cameras with cloud storage.

-How to Protect your Outdoor Security Camera from Theives
+How to Protect Your Outdoor Security Camera from Thieves

 1. Mount the security cameras high